Today, we’re combining two of our favorite types of exercise for more heart benefits — and double the fun.

 Thigpen suggests doing this workout two to three times a week.

 Love this and want more?
-Try a SilverSneakers LIVE Cardio & Strength Express Class!
+Try a SilverSneakers LIVE Circuit Express Class!

 Jump start your fitness in just 15 minutes.
 Explore short cardio and strength segments to build overall endurance.
-Weights and tubing are recommended but not required.
+Weights, tubing, and soft play ball are recommended but not required.
 View the schedule and RSVP here.

 Check Your SilverSneakers Eligibility Instantly